-- About the major areas of human investigation and accomplishment the arts, the humanities, the mathematical sciences, the natural sciences, and the social sciences.
+- about the major areas of human investigation and accomplishment in the arts, humanities, mathematical sciences, natural sciences, and social sciences.

-- About their own culture and the culture of others.
+- about their own culture and the culture of others; and

-3. Ethical Reasoning: Apply ethical principles and codes of conduct to decision making.
+- Ethical Reasoning: Apply ethical principles and codes of conduct to decision-making.

-5. Integration: Apply knowledge from experiences and multiple disciplines to new, complex situation.
+- Integration: Apply knowledge from experiences and multiple disciplines to new, complex situations.

 Courses in the Foundations category introduce you to the major areas of human thought and endeavor.
 These courses present the academic disciplines as different ways of looking at the world, they introduce you to the varied methods used to create knowledge, and they acquaint you with major questions and principles of the field.